CVedaReddy/CreditCardFraudDetection/README.md

 3. Feature Engineering:
   Utilize the 'Time' and 'Amount' features for additional insights.
 4. Model development:
-   Evaluate various machine learning algorithms (e.g., Logistic Regression, Random Forest, Gradient Boosting, Neural Networks).
-Address class imbalance using techniques such as SMOTE (Synthetic Minority Over-sampling Technique) or class weighting.
+   Evaluate various machine learning algorithms (e.g., Logistic Regression, Random Forest, Gradient Boosting).
+Address class imbalance using techniques such as SMOTE (Synthetic Minority Over-sampling Technique).
 Perform hyperparameter tuning to optimize model performance.
 5. Model evaluation
    Use cross-validation to assess model robustness.
 Evaluate performance using metrics such as Precision, Recall, F1-Score, and particularly the Area Under